-- Purchase the Certification Training Fee with either printed manual ($47), PDF e-manual ($42) or online course ($60 also includes the PDF manual).
+- Purchase the Certification Training Fee with either printed manual ($47), PDF e-manual ($37) or online course ($50 also includes the PDF manual).
+Check out this podcast for an introduction to these choices: What Should I Order?
 Go to the PAT Store to make that purchase with a credit card.
-Sorry, we cannot take credit card orders over the phone.
+Sorry, but we cannot take credit card orders over the phone.

 - Pass the exam (70% to pass).
 Certification lasts for 5 years.
 After 5 years, you must recertify (purchase updated training material and take the exam).